AI Data Operations · Pricing Intelligence 2026

 Annotation Complexity

 Polygon and segmentation tasks cost 5–50× more than bounding box on the same image.
-Complexity is the single largest cost driver across all annotation types.
+Complexity is the single largest cost driver across all annotation types and geographies.

 High Impact